suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 ## suit-condition-minimum-battery

 suit-condition-minimum-battery provides a mechanism to test a Recipient's battery level before installing an update.
-This condition is primarily for use in primary-cell applications, where the battery is only ever discharged.
+This condition is primarily for use in primary-cell applications, where a primary cell is a single-use, non-rechargeable battery and energy budgeting is therefore a one-way operation.
 For batteries that are charged, suit-directive-wait is more appropriate, since it defines a "wait" until the battery level is sufficient to install the update. suit-condition-minimum-battery is specified in mWh. suit-condition-minimum-battery is OPTIONAL to implement. suit-condition-minimum-battery consumes suit-parameter-minimum-battery ({{suit-parameter-minimum-battery}}).

 ## suit-condition-update-authorized

 Request authorization from the application and fail if not authorized.
 This can allow a user to decline an update. suit-parameter-update-priority ({{suit-parameter-update-priority}}) provides an integer priority level that the application can use to determine whether or not to authorize the update.
-Priorities are application defined. suit-condition-update-authorized is OPTIONAL to implement.
+Smaller integer values indicate higher priority; deployment policy defines the action taken for a given priority. suit-condition-update-authorized is OPTIONAL to implement.

 ## suit-condition-version